devops4cloud/supervised_learning/README.md

 In this, program we attempt to create a supervized learning where we use different variables to estimate credit worthiness.
 We also explore confusion matrix and classification metrics to check the efficiency of the model that we made.

-The program also samples different numbers of classes in attempt to remove biases.
+###Purpose
+The program uses historic set of data available about the borrowers and loan status.
+Based on this data, the machine learning algorithm is used to train and test the acccuracy and precision of the predictions.
+The model splits the data into training and testing sets.

+###Data Used for the Analysis
+Data availabe for this analaysis is included in the Resources folder (lending_data.csv).
+Available data features and labels are as follows.
+ - Size of the loan in $
+ - Interest Rate of the loan
+ - Borrowers income
+ - Debt to income ratio of the borrower
+ - Number of accounts for the borrower
+ - Any negative remarks about the borrower
+ - Total debt of the borrower
+ - Healthiness of the loan (label)

+### Data Balancing
+- There were close to 77k records of data which can be used for the analysis
+- Evaluating the data available, there was an imbalance of data between healthy (75k) and unhealthy loans(2.5k).

+### Steps for Analysis

+* Imported the data from the CSV
+* Seperated the data into labels and features
+* Split the data into training and testing
+* Analysed the data using Logistic Regression model
-* Explain the purpose of the analysis.
+* Measured the outcome using the accuracy, confusion matrix and classification report
-* Explain what financial information the data was on, and what you needed to predict.
+* Balanced the data using Random Oversampler and re-ran the analysis
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1: Logistic Regression with imbalanced data
   * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+* Machine Learning Model 2: Logistic Regression with balanced data
   * Description of Model 2 Accuracy, Precision, and Recall scores.